DataOrigami/senate-tenants/README.md

 ### Data

-We have data from all 705 Senators, including the date their were appointed on, whom appointed them, there final date in office (if observed) and some other variables.
+We have data from all 705 Senators, including the date their were appointed on, whom appointed them, their final date in office (if observed) and some other variables.
 All data has been scrapped without consent from [Wikipedia](http://en.wikipedia.org/wiki/Lists_of_Canadian_senators).

 ### Some important facts: